 What am I talking about?
 Microsoft Excel of course.

-The three professions are among the 80 percent of job openings that require spreadsheet and word-processing software skills.
+The three professions are among the 80 percent of job openings that require spreadsheet and word-processing software skills, according to a study conducted by Burning Glass.
 Yet so many people never even give Excel a chance because it has an intimidating stigma around it.

 The bad news is “technological illiteracy, much less technophobia, is no longer a sustainable option for the modern worker.
 Effectively, entire segments of the U.S. economy are off-limits to people who don’t have basic digital skills.”

 The good news?
 Well, there’s lots of good news actually.
 Keep reading, and you’ll learn why you need to add Excel to your resume.

 1. Excel is not just for making tables

 When you were in school, maybe you used Excel to plug in a few number tables or add two cells together.
 However, Excel is so much more complex than that.
 For example, did you know that the program can do all of the following:

 - Do basic and complex mathematical functions so you don’t have to